Allergy Shots in Oklahoma: What to Know

 - Cancel anytime

 Traditional allergy shot costs in Oklahoma range from $1,800 to $3,300 in the first year without insurance, among the lowest in the nation thanks to Oklahoma's low cost of living.
 Despite affordable sticker prices, OKC and Tulsa patients face high demand at limited specialist practices.
-Curex offers sublingual immunotherapy starting at $59 per month with no office visits required, a fraction of the cost of weekly in-office shots.
+Curex offers at-home SCIT (allergy shots) starting at $129 per month with no clinic visits required, a fraction of the cost of traditional weekly in-office shots.

 Ready to skip the surprise bills?